Brazed Aluminum Heat Exchangers (BAHX)

 Plate fin heat exchangers are essential for cryogenic gas processing applications worldwide including Air Separation, LNG liquefaction, Nitrogen Rejection, NGL Recovery, Propane Dehydrogenation and other low temperature natural gas and petrochemical processes.

-The in-house designed and built BAHX are fundamental to Chart’s standard LNG liquefaction plants and complete package solutions for nitrogen rejection and propane dehydrogenation.
+The in-house designed and built BAHX are fundamental to Chart’s LNG liquefaction plants and complete integrated energy systems, including nitrogen rejection and propane dehydrogenation.
 In addition to stand-alone plate fin heat exchangers Chart offers fully assembled and tested battery assemblies and Cold Boxes.

 BAHX Footprint vs. Shell and Tube Heat Exchanger

 BAHX are at the center of these applications

 Industrial Gas Production

 - Nitrogen Liquefaction